penmanglewood/staff_paper/README.md

-Staff Paper
+StaffPaper
 ===========

 staff_paper is a JavaScript library for rendering simple music notation in the browser.
-It uses the Raphaël vector graphics library for cross-browser compatible graphics.
+It uses the [Raphaël vector graphics library](http://raphaeljs.com/) for cross-browser compatible graphics.

-It is currently in pre-release, and the API will likely change often.
+It is currently in pre-release, and the API will change often.

 #Usage